-The University’s position is that it will bargain on a permissive basis over the total support—salary and stipend—provided by each academic unit to doctoral students who hold an appointment during the first year of the contract and negotiate a minimum percentage increase of total support to doctoral students who hold an appointment during the second and third years of the contract.
-In addition, the University acknowledges that for doctoral students admitted with guaranteed years of support, it intends to have each academic unit provide the same minimum level of support during semesters when they do not hold an appointment as they would receive under the contract if they did hold an appointment.
+The University’s position is that it will bargain on a permissive basis over the total support—salary and stipend—provided by each academic unit to PhD students who hold an appointment, negotiate minimum levels of total support for appointments during guaranteed years in the first year of the contract, and negotiate a minimum percentage increase of total support during the second and third years of the contract.
+In addition, the University acknowledges that for PhD students admitted with guaranteed years of support, it intends to have each academic unit provide the same minimum level of support during semesters when they do not hold an appointment as they would receive under the contract if they did hold an appointment.